aman63/CHAPAO/README.md

 ```
 **WINDOW_SIZE** and **OVERLAP_AMOUNT** are two important hyperparameter in our algorithm.
 With the increase of **WINDOW_SIZE**, the compression ration generally increases at the cost of more compression time.. **OVERLAP_AMOUNT** should be less than **WINDOW_SIZE** and it's effect is similar  **WINDOW_SIZE**.

 This will create a folder with extention **.mstcom** which is the output of the compression algorithm.
-There will be two separate file in the folder, namely metadata.txt and ref.txt.
+There will be two separate files in the folder, namely metadata.txt and ref.txt.

 ### Guidelines for hyperparameter selection
-For smaller files (<100MB) **WINDOW_SIZE** of 40-50 and **OVERLAP_AMOUNT** of 35-48 will give high compression ratio with reasonable amounts of time.
+For smaller files (<100MB) **WINDOW_SIZE** of 40-50 and **OVERLAP_AMOUNT** of 35-48 will give a high compression ratio with reasonable amounts of time.
 For larger files (>100MB) **WINDOW_SIZE** of 5-20 and **OVERLAP_AMOUNT** of 3-18 should be used to compress files with reasonable amounts of time.
 ### To compress a directory
 ```bash